 Pledged receivables consist of unconditional promises to give from individuals, foundations or businesses.
+All pledged receivables were written off in the year ended December 31, 2015, and will no longer be recognized.
 As of December 31, pledged receivables were as follows: